zwicker-group/py-pde/docs/source/manual/performance.rst

    eq = DiffusionPDE(diffusivity=0.1)
    result = eq.solve(state, t_range=10, dt=0.1, method="explicit_mpi")

-   if result is not None:
+   if result is not None:  # restrict the output to the main node
       result.plot()

 Saving this script as `multiprocessing.py`, we can evoke a parallel simulation using